Skip to main content

 Law, Grace, and Doctrinal Regression

-The misuse of Scripture reflects another doctrinal regression that Paul confronts directly in Galatians—the return to law as a means of justification and means of living without spiritual guidance, which is equated to walking in the flesh not the Spirit.
+The misuse of Scripture reflects another doctrinal regression that Paul confronts directly in Galatians—the return to law as a means of justification and of living without spiritual guidance, which is equated to walking in the flesh not the Spirit.

 “Having begun by the Spirit, are you now being perfected by the flesh?”
 (Galatians 3:3)